Athlon Binoculars ; Are They The Titans Of The Optics World?

 The 10X50 version has the same field of view as the Ares 10X42 but its performance in low light is much better.
 The more powerful 12X50 is ideal for long-range glassing thanks to its high magnification and large objective lens.

 If a wide field of view is important to you then the 8X42 and 10X42 are the best options.
 The 8X42 Midas matches the 426 ft field of view of the pricier Ares 8X42.
-With prices ranging under $400, the Midas series offers great value for money.
+With an affordable price tag, the Midas series offers great value for money.

 The best thing about the Midas line of binos is that it offers something for everyone.
 For long-range glassing, there is the 10X50 and 12X50.
 On the other hand for medium to long range glassing, there is the 10X42 and 8X42.